-The group's order book remains relatively constant at about R14 billion.
-In the short term there are potential pockets of growth in the local market which include surface mining related services, selected open pit mining contracts, petrochemical tank farms, water and sanitation treatment plants as well as residential, warehouses and design and construct opportunities in the building sector.
-Cross border opportunities exist in road and bridge construction, marine and mixed-use building projects.
+The group's order book is R11,5 billion.
+In the medium term there are some opportunities in the local market which include surface mining related services, selected open pit mining contracts, petrochemical tank farms, smaller oil and gas projects, pipelines, water and sanitation treatment plants as well as warehouses and some design and construct opportunities in the building sector.

+Cross-border opportunities exist in road and bridge construction, bulk pipelines and mixed-use building projects.